-Document Nomination Petition The Nomination Petition must contain anywhere from 20 to 65 valid signatures depending on the office sought.
+Document Nomination Paper A Nomination Paper must be filed by all candidates up for election on March 5, 2024.
+The Nomination Paper consists of a petition that must contain anywhere from 20 to 40 valid signatures depending on the office sought.
 The petition may be obtained and filed prior to filing the Declaration of Candidacy.
 The Nomination Paper shall be delivered to the elections official of the county in which the signer resides and is a voter.
-No more signers shall be secured for any candidate than the maximum specified beginning on page 45.
+No more signers shall be secured for any candidate than the maximum specified beginning on page 41.
 If, however, through miscalculation or otherwise, more signers are secured than the maximum number, the officer with whom the nomination papers are filed shall, with the written consent of the candidate, withdraw the excess number.
 Signers shall be voters in the district or political subdivision in which the candidate is to be voted on.
+With respect to any candidacy for partisan office, signers shall be affiliated registered voters who disclosed a preference, pursuant to Section 2151, for the party, if any, in which the nomination is proposed.
 Signers need not be registered voters who disclosed a preference for any party when signing candidacy papers for a candidate seeking nomination to a voter-nominated office.
 No signer shall, at the time of signing a certificate, have his or her name signed to any other nomination paper for any other candidate for the same office or, in case there are several places to be filled in the same office, signed to more nomination papers for candidates for that office than there are places to be filled.
 The elections official shall transmit to the Secretary of State the nomination document for each candidate for state office, United States Senator, Representative in Congress, and Member of the State Senate or Assembly.
-The filing fees for all candidates shall be paid at the time the candidates obtain their nomination forms from the county elections official.
-(Elections Code §8020, 8041, 8062-8070, 8081, 8105) Who files All Candidates Deadline March 8, 2018 Extended to March 14, 2018 if the incumbent does not file
+(Elections Code §8020, 8041, 8062-8070, 8081) Who files All Candidates Deadline ◆ December 8, 2023 ◆ Extended to December 13, 2023 if the incumbent does not file

-Document Candidate's Statement of Qualifications This statement by the candidate describing his or her education and qualifications is printed in the county Voter Information Guide.
+Document Candidate's Statement of Qualifications A statement by the candidate describing his or her education and qualifications to be printed in the Voter's Information Guide.
 The statement must be paid for at the time of filing the Declaration of Candidacy unless the district has agreed to pay for the statement.
-Candidates running for Congress and State Legislature may file their Candidate's Statement of Qualifications with counties outside their home county by 5 p.m.
-Friday, March 9, 2018.
-The statement must be filed with their home county at the time they file their Declaration of Candidacy.
-(Gov. Code 85601c; Elections Code §13307, 13307.5) Candidates for US Senate may purchase space for a 250-word candidate statement in the state Voter Information Guide.
-Statements are filed with the Secretary of State between January 25 and February 14.
-(Elections Code §9084(i)) Who files Optional for Board of Supervisor, County and Congressional candidates.
-Statement is printed in the County Voter Information Guide.
+Or, in the case of Legislative candidates filing outside their home county, the deadline is December 8, 2023.
+The statement may be withdrawn by 5 p.m. on the first business day following the filing deadline.
+See detailed instructions beginning on page 62.
+(Elections Code §13307) Who files Optional for Congressional, Judicial, Board of Supervisor, and County candidates.
+Statement is printed in the Voter Information Guide.
 Candidates for Legislative Office who agree to adhere to the spending limitations of Prop.
-34 may file a statement for printing in the County Voter Information Guide Optional for U.S. Senate Candidates.
-Statement is printed in the State Voter Information Guide, deadline February 14.
-Deadline ◆ March 9, 2018 Extended to March 14, 2018 if the incumbent does not file.
+34 may file a statement for printing in the County Voter Pamphlet.
+Deadline ◆ December 8, 2023 ◆ Extended to December 13, 2023 if the incumbent does not file.

 Document Candidate Intention & Campaign Disclosure Forms Periodic statements disclosing contributions made to and expenditures made by the candidate or committee.
 Must be filed at least once and possibly several times during an election cycle if more than \$2,000 is being raised or spent.
-See page 106.
-(Government Code §84200, 84200.5, 84200.8, 84218) Who files All candidates EXCEPT U.S. Senate and Congress Deadline See June's filing schedules within the calendar.
+See page 103.
+(Government Code §84200, 84200.5, 84200.8, 84218) Who files All candidates EXCEPT Congress Deadline See March filing schedules within the calendar.